k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

 <studio>

-MTable objects are only available in the Fabric Web Studio, replacing the [Translation](01_translations_overview_and_use_cases.md) objects of the Fabric .NET Studio.
+MTable objects are only available in the Fabric Web Studio.

 </studio>